 TACs and Quotas

-All fish stocks used for the production og fishmeal and fish oil in European countries are subject to strict catch limitations and fisheries are sustainable.
+The utilization of fish stocks for the production of fishmeal and fish oil in European countries operates under stringent regulations to maintain sustainability.